FlorianKempenich/The-Gate/README.md

     }

 #### Complete configuration
-An example of a working `services.conf` is available under `services.conf.template`
+An example of a working `services.conf` is available in the repository.